Updated: May 2026

 | Cons | Complex to bill and meter; requires sophisticated infrastructure; customers need education |

 Example: GitHub Copilot charges a monthly subscription that includes a set number of AI completions, with options to purchase more.
+Cursor follows a similar model with base subscription plus overage fees.

 Factor 1: Frequency of Usage

 If usage is daily or multiple times per day, usage-based pricing creates friction.
-Users mentally calculate costs before every action, reducing adoption.
-Slack is the classic example—per-message pricing would kill it.
+Users mentally calculate costs before every action.
+Slack is the classic example—per-message pricing would kill adoption.
 Flat or tiered pricing works better.
+If usage is sporadic or unpredictable, usage-based pricing makes perfect sense.

 Factor 2: Magnitude of Cost Savings